mohayonao/timbre.js/README.md

 * performance improvements

 **13.02.06** (337.50KB)
-* Workadound for iOS6.1 bug (failure to start processing in a callback of XMLHttpRequest)
+* workadound for iOS6.1 bug (failure to start processing in a callback of XMLHttpRequest)

 **13.02.02** (335.97KB)
 * Fixed: decoder for webkit